-Given the finished project that I just showed you here, you might be a little surprised by my inspiration picture:
+Given the finished project that I just showed you here, you might be a little surprised by my inspiration, which is a giant pumpkin painted black.

 Yeah, they don’t look much alike.
 I really liked the idea of one big pumpkin sitting on a chair, but I wanted to do a big white one instead of black.
 Mostly because I wanted to write (a lot of) “The Raven” on there with a Sharpie paint pen, in keeping with my Raven themed Halloween (see: Raven planters, Halloween tree with Nevermore banner, Raven-themed vignette).